My Tattoo Is Oozing Plasma

 When To Expect Leaking Plasma

-You should expect to see leaking ink and fluids from the tattooed area for a few days, but if it goes longer than that, it may be a sign that you’re interfering with the process.
-Certain ointments can actually cause more leakage, so if you’ve been using something like petroleum jelly in an attempt to help your body heal, you may be doing more harm than good, and should switch to a more tattoo-friendly product.
+You should expect to see leaking ink and fluids from the tattooed area for a few days, nevertheless, if it goes longer than that, it may be a sign that you’re interfering with the process.
+Certain ointments can actually cause more leakage, so if you’ve been using something like petroleum jelly in an attempt to help your body heal, you may be doing more harm than good and should switch to a more tattoo-friendly product.

 The best tattoo lotion I’ve ever personally used is a vegan-friendly aftercare product called After Inked Tattoo Aftercare Lotion.
 This stuff works amazingly well during the healing process; not only by keeping your tattoo really well hydrated but also by soothing any annoying itching and irritation.
 When using it from the very start of the healing process, this lotion will help to decrease tattoo healing times and work towards eliminating any lingering dryness and scabbing.

 If your leaking extends beyond the first 3-4 days, first discontinue or reduce ointment use.
 You might see the leakage reduce after this.
-Remember: less is more, and a little goes a long way.
+Remember: less is more and a little goes a long way.
 If your skin feels wet or slimy to the touch after applying, you’ve used too much.
 Just a tiny bit is all you need.